SCECcode/ucvm_docker/README.md

 1. [SCEC UCVM Web viewer:](http://moho.scec.org/UCVM_web/web/viewer.php) Users can query UCVM velocity models, without installing UCVM, using the UCVM website.
 2. [UCVM Docker Images](https://github.com/sceccode/ucvm_docker/wiki) Users can run UCVM in Docker on their local computers including laptops.
 Users can install free Docker software on most computers (e.g. Linux, MacOS, Windows) then run an UCVM Docker image in a terminal window on their computer.
 3. [Installation Instructions for Linux Systems:](https://github.com/sceccode/ucvm/wiki) User can install UCVM on Linux system.
 Advanced users that want to install many of the UCVM models, or that want to run large parallel queries of the CVM models, should install the UCVM software on a Linux system.
 UCVM software is developed on USC Center for Advanced Research Computing (CARC) Linux cluster which provide MPI libraries.
 The UCVM software framework has several MPI-based executables.
 These executables are built using the automake system if the required MPI libraries are found in the installation computing environment.

+This repository contains the software and scripts required to run UCVM Docker images.
+The scripts used to create the docker images are located in SCEC's [create_ucvm_docker GitHub repository:](https://github.com/SCECcode/create_ucvm_docker/wiki)

 ## Usage
 To run a UCVM Docker image, the user should start a docker client on their current system.
 They should open a terminal window on their system and select a directory where they want to run UCVM.
 Then, they should create a subdirectory called "target".
 This directory will be used to transfer files from the Docker container to and from the user's computer.
 Then, users invoke a "docker run ..." command to start the image.
 If the image is not available on their local system, it will be downloaded from Dockerhub.